-- drugs that legally require a prescription. - life-sustaining drugs that may not legally require a prescription. - injectable drugs and vitamins.
-Syringes for self-administered injections are also covered. - compounded preparations, provided that the principal active ingredient is an eligible expense and has a DIN. - diabetic supplies including syringes, needles, alcohol, swabs, lancets and test strips. - Autolet / Monolet (blood letting device) including platforms. - products to help a person quit smoking that legally require a prescription, up to a lifetime maximum of \$500 for each person. - vaccines used to prevent disease or for travel purposes and toxoids, up to a maximum of \$300 per family in a benefit year.

-- drugs for the treatment of weight loss.
+- parasympathomimetics, tuberculosis therapy drugs; - Parkinson's disease anti-parkinsonians, anticholinergic/antispasmodic agents, and; - □ thyroid disorders hyperthyroidism drugs. - injectable drugs and vitamins. - compounded preparations, provided that the principal active ingredient is an eligible expense and has a DIN. - diabetic supplies including syringes, needles, alcohol, swabs, lancets and test strips. - Autolet / Monolet (blood letting device) including platforms. - products to help a person quit smoking that legally require a prescription, up to a lifetime maximum of \$500 for each person. - vaccines used to prevent disease or for travel purposes and toxoids, up to a maximum of \$300 per family in a benefit year. - drugs for the treatment of weight loss.
 Prior approval is needed provided you meet the BMI requirement. - drugs for the treatment of sexual dysfunction, up to a maximum of \$1,200 per person in a benefit year. - intrauterine devices (IUDs) and diaphragms. - oral contraceptives. - colostomy and ileostomy supplies. - varicose vein injections.

-Payments for any single purchase are limited to quantities that can reasonably be used in a 100 day period as ordered by a doctor.
+Payments for any single purchase are limited to quantities that can reasonably be used in a 100 day period.